Reduced Groebner Bases With Double Exponential Cardinality: Large cardinality for reduced Gr obner basis

 \section{Large cardinality for reduced Gr\"obner basis}

 In this section, we use the notations from Section \ref{sec:SEGB}.
-Now, we investigate various monomial orderings that satisfy the criteria of Theorem \ref{thm:main}.
+Now, we investigate various monomial orderings that satisfy the criterion of Theorem \ref{thm:main}.
 We will first prove Proposition \ref{prop:snnotdivD}, which reasons about certain interesting properties about the ideal residues of polynomials in $\dset$.
-For proving Proposition \ref{prop:snnotdivD}, we need Lemma \ref{lem:seq} and \ref{lem:mayrmeyer}, which are stated below.
+For proving Proposition \ref{prop:snnotdivD}, we state and prove certain lemmas that will be useful below.
+By abuse of notation, we say that a binomial $f \in \fset$ is \emph{applicable} from a monomial $\alpha$ if there is a $t \in \termsof(f)$ such that $\divides{t}{\alpha}$.
+Note that if $f $ is applicable from a monomial $\alpha$, then there is an $\alpha'$ such that $\alpha+ \alpha' = m f$ for some monomial $m$, in this case we say $\alpha$ \emph{reduces} to $\alpha'$, we also use this to sometimes refer to reduction due to multiple steps.